Avoca Homestead Complex: History

 In 1838 Joseph Hawdon and Charles Bonney, the first of the "overlanders", drove cattle from New South Wales to Adelaide along the northern bank of the Murray River, crossing the lower Darling River en route.
 Other overlanders began to follow the same route, and the Murray/Darling junction became an established camp site known as Hawdon's Ford.
 The settlement was later referred to as the Darling Junction.
 Small scale conflicts between overlanders and Aboriginal people developed as more and more overlanders passed through, grazed and damaged the traditional lands of the Paakantyi/Barkindji and Maraura peoples.
 The conflicts with overlanders escalated, culminating in the infamous 1841 Rufus River massacre, at Lake Victoria, where some 35 Aborigines were shot by Police and overlanders.

 Conflict between Aboriginal people and overlanders/pastoralists slowed after this massacre, Aboriginal people were dispossessed of their lands, and were forced to join the workforce of the expanding pastoral industry.
 In the 1840s squatters became established over the land along the Darling and Murray Rivers; they gradually expanded their holdings westwards from the Murrumbidgee and north eastwards from South Australia.

 The Wentworth town site was approved in 1859 and was named after the New South Wales explorer and politician William Charles Wentworth on 21 June 1859.
 It was in this context that, in 1871, Daniel H. Cudmore purchased the western half of Tapio Station on the Darling from Messrs.
-Menzies and Douglas, and named it Avoca after his father's hometown in Ireland.
-(Daniel H. Cudmore, was born in South Australia.
-His father, Daniel M.P.
+Menzies and Douglas, and is said to have named it Avoca after his father's hometown in Ireland.
+(However, his father, Daniel M.P.
 Cudmore, was from Limerick, Ireland).
 Cudmore initially built a pine log homestead and, seven years later, added an adjoining stone extension.